-Class of property, plant and equipmentDepreciation rateComputer equipment30% declining balance basisFurniture and equipment30% declining balance basisLeased officeOver remaining lease term h.
+Class of property, plant and equipmentDepreciation rateComputer equipment33% straight lineFurniture and equipment10% straight lineLeased officeOver remaining lease term h.
 Leases

 At inception of a contract, the Company assesses whether a contract is, or contains, a lease.
 A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset of a period of time in exchange for consideration.
 At inception or on reassessment of a contract that contains a lease component, the Company allocates the consideration in the contract to each lease component on the basis of their relative stand-alone prices.